 Avgolemono, from the words avgo = egg and lemoni = lemon, is a Greek sauce made with eggs, lemons and stock from the food we are cooking.
-It could be chicken, meat or fish stock.
+It takes a little practice to learn How to make Avgolemono sauce, but it’s not diffficult at all if you follow my instructions.

 The amount of stock added depends on how thick you wish the consistency of this sauce.
 If you are making soup, use 1 cup of stock to prepare the soup but still there will be a lot of stock in the sauce pan.